sergei-mironov/vim-sm-terminal-images/README.md

 The intended differences are:
 - Less aggressive image positioning
-- Fast image reloading via the restoration of text properties after buffer rereads (handling of Litrepl evaluations)
+- Fast image "reloading" via the restoration of text properties on buffer rereads (handling of Litrepl evaluations)